lounres/kmathx/README.md

 > - [operations](help/src/jvmMain/kotlin/space/kscience/kmath/operations) : Utilities for algebraic structures
 >
 > **Status.**
-> The module is used for containing most contextless utilities (like operations with collection).
+> The module is used for containing the most contextless utilities (like operations with collection).
 Hence, it
-> does not contain a lot of logic and it's content may be changed any moment.
+> does not contain a lot of logic, and it's content may be changed any moment.

 ---